justinpombrio/thesis/README.md

-# Resugaring: Restoring the Abstractions that Syntactic Sugar is Supposed to Provide
+# Resugaring: Lifting Languages through Syntactic Sugar

 A PhD thesis (in progress) by Justin Pombrio at Brown University